gethynellis/AIExecutive/4_EthicalAndLegal.md

 5. **How can data privacy and security be maintained in AI applications?**
 6. **What frameworks or best practices do you think are most effective for ensuring ethical AI development?**

-These questions will help guide the discussions and ensure that each group stays focused on their respective topics.